dib-lab/dib-training/2015-12-03-python-halfday.rst

 Description
 -----------

 This half day workshop will introduce biologists to working in Python 3.
-Python is a very powerful tool for scientific computing and we hope to give you some experience working with it.
-We will be covering the basics, and fundamental concepts such as loops, creating functions, and debugging.
+Python is a very powerful tool for scientific computing and this workshop will give you some exposure to it.
+We will be covering the basics, including fundamental concepts such as loops, creating functions, and debugging.
+Some experience working with python scripts is recommended.

 Topics overview
 ~~~~~~~~~~~~~~~